IP Security API

 Bulk IP Security Lookup Endpoint

-The bulk lookup supports the same query parameters as the single lookup, so you can use excludes and fields to control the response.
+• Bulk lookup supports the same query parameters as the single lookup ( excludes , fields , and output ).

 curl -X POST 'https://api.ipgeolocation.io/v3/security-bulk?apiKey=API_KEY' \